oceanofsolaris/whiteboard-diff/readme.md

    pseudo-radon transform.

 \* We don't perform a true radon transform since that is quite slow.
-Instead, we isolate straight lines (using the findContours function from opencv) after performing the edge.
+Instead, we isolate straight lines (using the findContours function from opencv) after performing the edge detection.
 We project these straight lines into the 'radon' space to get a much more efficient of the radon transform that works reasonably well for b/w images with straight lines.

 # Aspect ratio estimation